plhrsl/recipes/README.md

 # odin-recipes

-the odin project - foundations course (project 1)
+project 1 of the odin project foundations course.